Difference Between HSS and Cobalt Drill Bits Skip to content

 • Constituents

-HSS contains steel and other elements like chromium and vanadium, while cobalt drill bits have additional 5-8% cobalt aside from these elements.
+HSS contains steel and other elements like chromium and vanadium, while cobalt drill bits have an additional 5-8% cobalt aside from these elements.

 • Durability